mxface/mxface-fingerprint-sdk-sample-lite/README.md

 4. Note down the generated Hardware ID displayed in the format:

    **Example:** `Generated Device Id: MQAS5AGX3VWKYGH9ZNR07EHSA4BMDKE0JDXH7WQGAH8WH33BJ8W0`
+5. Provide the retrieved Hardware ID to Mantra for generating your License File.

 ### 2. Activating License Files
 1. Navigate to the **Artifacts** folder in your root directory.